ondrabimka/raspberry_pico_sensors/raspberry_pico_sensors/motion/README.md

-# Welcome to flex sensor measurement
+# Welcome to motion sensor measurement
-This repository contains the code for the PIR motoin sensor (HC-SR501)
+This repository contains the code for the PIR motion sensor (HC-SR501)

 ## Requirements
 1. Raspberry Pi Pico